Ask yourself ‘the’ question

-When a visitor comes to your website, it only begs for very little.
-What a visitor demands are basic and minimal, but its provision can confuse bloggers.
+When a visitor visits your website, it only begs for very little.
+A visitor's demands are basic and minimal, but its provision can be confusing to bloggers.
 Ask yourself what the visitor wants.
-The visitor wants to make use of their time on your blog at maximum.
-This means that as long as the visitor feels productive, they will be on your blog.
+The visitor wants to use their time on your blog as much as possible.
+This means that visitors will be on your blog as long as they feel productive.

 Content quality

-The importance of a good content quality can’t be emphasised enough.
-When a visitor searches for a keyword on Google, a lot of options pop up.
+The importance of good content quality can’t be emphasized enough.
+Many options pop up when a visitor searches for a keyword on Google.
 What they want is to view the best that is out there.
 This is why search engines exist in the first place.
-If a visitor searches for ‘how to get over a break up’ and your blog talks about anything but that, the visitor will lose the interest.
+If a visitor searches for ‘how to get over a break up’ and your blog talks about anything but that, the visitor will lose interest.
 This means you have to take care of relevance.
-Provide whatever it is your blog promises for.
+Provide whatever it is your blog promises.
 Spam content is a big no. It is straightforward to detect spam content these days.
-And once spotted, the visitor would not want to spend any further time on your website.
+Once spotted, the visitor will not want to spend further time on your website.
 To ensure quality content, collaborate with writers who can produce content of great worth.
-This may cost you a bit much, but that is the right way to go when attracting an audience.
+This may cost you a bit, but that is the right way to attract an audience.

 Be precise

-One of the most significant human concerns today is the shortening attention spans of people.
+One of the most significant human concerns today is people's shortening of attention spans.
 People don’t care for books anymore; they can watch videos.
 They don’t care for newspapers; they can check their newsfeed on Facebook.
-People don’t want to read lengthy blog posts; they want exactly what they are looking for, so always keep a word count strategy.
+People don’t want to read lengthy blog posts; they like precisely what they want, so always keep a word count strategy.
 This is again the relevance factor.
-If a visitor comes to your website, the first few seconds are your chance to grab their attention.
-To do so, you have to begin your blog by a hook.
-A hook is an opening that will create interest of the visitor.
+If visitors visit your website, the first few seconds are your chance to grab their attention.
+To do so, you have to begin your blog with a hook.
+A hook is an opening that will create interest in the visitor.
 Do that.
 And get to the point as soon as possible.